vishalbelsare/vale-server/website/docs/common/points/spelling.md

    # key or set it to false, custom filters (see below) are
    # added on top of the built-in ones.
    #
-   # By default, Vale includes filters for acronyms,
+   # By default, filters for acronyms, abbreviations, and
-   # abbreviations, and numbers.
+   # numbers are included.
    custom: true
    # A "filter" is a regular expression specifying words
    # to ignore during spell checking.